what’s Hitaar? A Dade Parent’s Guide for 2026

 Students, working in small groups, would need to:

 This approach transforms students from passive learners into active problem-solvers.
-It connects what they learn in the classroom to the community they live in, which is a powerful motivator.
-This is a big step for the district, , and it’s built on proven educational models.
+It connects what they learn in the classroom to the community they live in — which is a powerful motivator.
+Here’s a big step for the district, and it’s built on proven educational models.

-One of my biggest questions was, “How on earth do you grade something like that fairly?”
+One of the biggest questions is, “How on earth do you grade something like that fairly?”
 The answer lies in a detailed, four-part rubric that will be given to students at the very beginning of the project.

 While the final rubric is still being polished, the draft version focuses on these four areas: